vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/kriyA/gopAla-bhaTTaH/hari-bhakti-vilAsaH/meta/broo_intro.md

-HBV1.2, Gopāla Bhaṭṭa, Rūpa, Sanātana and Raghunātha Dāsa are mentioned, and with the exception of Sanātana, the same persons are mentioned in verses12 and 13 of the introduction to the *Bṛhadvaiṣṇavatoṣanī*.[^FN000026] Interestingly, in his *Bhaktirasāmṛtasindhu* written in 1541, Rūpa Gosvāmin glorifies Sanātana, Gopāla Bhaṭṭa and Raghunātha Dāsa at the end of every quadrant (1.4.21, 2.5.134, 3.5.37, 4.9.44).
+Similarly, at HBV1.2, Gopāla Bhaṭṭa, Rūpa, Sanātana and Raghunātha Dāsa are mentioned, and with the exception of Sanātana, the same persons are mentioned in verses12 and 13 of the introduction to the *Bṛhadvaiṣṇavatoṣanī*.[^FN000026]

+Interestingly, in his *Bhaktirasāmṛtasindhu* written in 1541, Rūpa Gosvāmin glorifies Sanātana, Gopāla Bhaṭṭa and Raghunātha Dāsa at the end of every quadrant (1.4.21, 2.5.134, 3.5.37, 4.9.44).
 These four therefore seem to have been very close.

 [^FN000026]: